nagyistoce/cocoatutorials/trunk/Atomical/ReadMe.txt

 Atomical is a project between Fabio and Robin.

 Robin's next tasks:
-- Continue UI development to be similar to WmCocoa
 - Move the Printf.{cpp}h} code to platform.{cpp|h} and remove Printf.{cpp|h}
 - Refactor Qt4 "core" code into a DLL (so,framework)
 - Create a screensaver version for Windows/Linux (Robin's in England and has no access at the moment to a Mac)

 Fabio's next tasks:
-- Add normal modes to the core code
 - Rename calcThread.{cpp|h} as WignerModel.{cpp|h} (and variable cThread to be modelThread)

 Known issues
 ------------